CXFirst/job-interview/README.md

 Send us back the project with :
 - the needed commands to run it on our computer
 - how long you have been on
-- what you would have done with more time, what you are not happy with inside the code, the project, ...
+- what you would have done if you had had more time, what you are not happy with inside the code, the project, ...